Skip to main content

 Sweet Potato with Coconut

-Sweet potatoes cooked in coconut milk, often served as a snack or dessert.
-Simple comfort food.
+Sweet potatoes cooked in coconut milk, eaten as a snack or a light dessert.

 Allergens: